 You will be asked not to eat or drink for several hours before an endoscopy.
 The doctor will give you a sedative so you are as relaxed and comfortable as possible.
 Because of the sedative, you shouldn't drive or operate machinery until the next day.

 An endoscopic scan to investigate pancreatic cancer has some risks, including infection, bleeding and inflammation of the pancreas (pancreatitis).
 Your doctor will explain these risks before asking you to consent to the procedure.
 During these scans, the doctor can also take a tissue or fluid sample to help with the diagnosis.
 This is called a biopsy (see tissue sampling).

 There are two main types of endoscopic scans:

-This uses an endoscope with an ultrasound probe (transducer) attached.
+An EUS (endoscopic ultrasound) uses an endoscope with an ultrasound probe (transducer) attached.
 The endoscope is passed through your mouth into the small bowel.
 The transducer makes soundwaves that create detailed pictures of the pancreas and ducts.
-This helps to locate small tumours and shows any local spread of cancer.
+This helps to locate small tumours and shows if the cancer has spread into nearby tissue.

-This test performs an x-ray of the pancreatic bile duct and/or pancreatic duct.
-The doctor uses the endoscope to guide a catheter into the bile duct, where a small amount of dye is inserted.
+The endoscopic scan known as an ERCP (endoscopic retrograde cholangiopancreatography) performs an x-ray of the common bile duct and/or pancreatic duct.
+The doctor uses the endoscope to guide a catheter into the bile duct and insert a small amount of dye.
 The x-ray images show blockages or narrowing that might be caused by cancer.
-ERCP may also be used to place a stent into the duct.
+ERCP may also be used to put a thin plastic or metal tube (stent) into the duct to keep it open.

 68-Gallium PET scan